sgorgun/uml-design-basics/README.md

 ### 6. Instance Fields

-Open a [SimpleClass2.cs](UmlDesignBasics/SimpleClass2.cs) file, and add the code to declare a new public _SimpleClass2_ class with [instance fields](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/classes-and-structs/fields) using the information from the table below:
+Open the [SimpleClass2.cs](UmlDesignBasics/SimpleClass2.cs) file, and add the code to declare a new public _SimpleClass2_ class with [instance fields](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/classes-and-structs/fields) using the information from the table below:

 | Field Name   | Field Type | Field Access Modifier |
 |--------------|------------|-----------------------|